Mook-as/stackato-doc/admin/server/configuration.rst

 Both individual users and groups can have the use of the ``sudo`` command limited (the default is to disallow its use).
-See the :ref:`Groups, Users, and Limits <groups>` documents for details on managing these limits.
+See the :ref:`Managing Groups, Users, & Limits <admin-groups>` documents for details on managing these limits.

 Allowed Repositories